The Beginnings of Stevens Go Career

 - The date on which the game was played.

-- The name of the opponent.
+- The name of the opponent with whom Steven played.

-- Whether or not Steven won.
+- Whether or not Steven won the game.

 After each session of go-playing, Steven records this raw information in two places: in a yearly agenda book and on the index cards of his opponents.
 The agenda book helps Steven to keep track of his games in chronological order and it is the all-important source of his raw data.
 The index cards were useful at first as a means for allowing Steven to measure his progress vis-à-vis his opponents.
 This last function has long since lost its importance, but Steven has never abandoned the practice of recording his games on these cards.